System Call & Protection

 in proc_yield

-, the application code will run in the user mode after executing mret
+, the application code will run in the user mode after this mret

 .